-The HRA portfolio is valued in line with the 5 year rolling programme as at 1st April 2023.
-The Land Registry Index is used to calculate the movement in property values between 1st April 2023 and 31st March 2024.
+The HRA portfolio is valued in line with the 5-year rolling programme as at 31st March 2025.
 The movement in HRA asset values has been analysed in note 6.2.3.

 5.11.5 Valuation of Surplus Assets

 Surplus assets are valued using inputs to valuation techniques categorised within the fair value hierarchy at either level 2 or level 3: